dtudk/pythonsupport-page/docs/internal/windows-arm.rst

+:orphan:

 Windows Arm Support
 ===================

 Currently conda is not officially supported on ARM windows machines.
+However, Windows implements an x86-64 emulator similarly to MacOS.
-Following our guides users currently install a x64 conda release which is emulated by windows.
+Following our guides users currently install an x64 conda release which is emulated by windows.
 For most use cases emulation is enough for students to get by.